Eliyahou/HebrewChatBot/README.md

 - conda activate HebrewChatBot
 - code .
 - Install dependencies with `pip install -r requirements.txt`
+- create folder name files and put there all your files you want to investigate

 #### Do the Propriate Installation in Visual Studio Installar
 <br>